Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 6/1/2023

 PROVIDER ENROLLMENT & REQUIREMENTS

-- 2. (added 3/19/20) Question: Do providers still need to conduct in-person supervisory visits of Direct Care Workers?
+- 1. (updated 7/11/22) Question: Do providers still need to conduct in-person supervisory visits of Direct Care Workers?

 - Answer: Per AMPM 1240a (Direct Care Services), Direct Care Worker (DCW) agencies are required to perform periodic supervisory/monitoring visits to assess the DCW’s competency in performing the assigned duties in accordance with member’s individualized service needs and preferences.
-At this time, AHCCCS is suspending in-person supervisory visits.
-Supervisory review of case notes/charts should continue to the extent possible, as well as supervisory engagement with staff via available telephonic or other electronic means.
+As of June 1, 2022, AHCCCS is requiring all in-person supervisory visits, reviews of case notes/charts, and supervisory engagement with staff to resume.
+However, member choice must be considered; if members (or their family members) are not yet comfortable with in-person visits, supervisory visits shall continue to be conducted electronically through the end of the federal Public Health Emergency.

-- 3. (updated 8/9/21) Question: Are quality monitoring requirements at facilities being revised?
+- 2. (updated 5/5/22) Question: Are quality monitoring requirements at facilities reinstated?

 - Answer: The 90-day training requirement has been suspended, which allows DCWs to provide care while receiving training.
 The DCW agencies should consider remote learning opportunities to support DCWs, with evaluation of in-person skills and completion of required training following the conclusion of the COVID-19 emergency.